Dave86dev/storesaurusDB/README.md

 ##### Authentication

+- `POST /auth/login` - Login an existing user.
 - `POST /auth/register` - Register a new user.
-- `POST /auth/login` - Login an existing user.

 ##### File

+- `POST /file/analysis` - Analyse and get a diagnosis in return.
+- `POST /file/retrieval` - Retrieve files uploaded by a certain user.
 - `POST /file/upload` - Upload a .csv file to the database for further analysis.
-- `POST /file/analysis` - Analyse and get a diagnosis in return.

 </details>